MyMel2001/virtresources/README.md

 ## How it works
 * You run your app under this wrapper.
 * The wrapper spawns N worker threads (your “virtual CPUs”).
-* The wrapper intercepts the app’s stdout (or stdin, or socket traffic).
+* The wrapper intercepts the app’s stdout, stdin, socket traffic, etc(?).
 * It distributes chunks of work to those worker threads.
 * The workers do the CPU-bound part, then send results back to the app.